 About Malcolm Guite

 Malcolm Guite, a poet, theologian, and songwriter, is Life Fellow, and former Chaplain, of Girton College (Cambridge) where he also teaches for the Divinity Faculty.
 He lectures widely in England and North America on theology and literature.
 Revd.
 Dr. Guite has published poetry, theology, and literary criticism, and worked as a librettist.
 His books include Word in the Wilderness, Faith, Hope and Poetry: Theology and the Poetic Imagination, and Mariner: A Voyage with Samuel Taylor Coleridge.
+Whilst Malcolm Guite is happy to have his pieces appear here he would like to make it clear that he has no public political affiliation and does not comment on the politics of other countries including the USA.

 Michaelmas: A Sonnet for St. Michael the Archangel

-By |2023-09-28T18:20:47-05:00September 28th, 2023|Categories: Audio/Video, Christianity, Malcolm Guite|
+By |2025-09-28T15:03:27-05:00September 28th, 2025|Categories: Audio/Video, Christianity, Malcolm Guite, Timeless Essays|

 The end of September brings us to the feast of St. Michael and All Angels which is known as Michaelmas in England, and this first autumn term in many schools and universities is still called the Michaelmas term.
 The Archangel Michael is traditionally thought of as the Captain of the Heavenly Host, and, following an image from [...]